 Direct Deposit

-One of the best features that may be available on a debit card for kids is direct deposit.
-Direct deposit means that a child’s paycheck will go directly to their account, rather than just getting an envelope from work and then handing it over to mom or dad for money management.
+Does your teen have a summer job or even a part-time gig during the school year?
+Then one of the best features you’ll want from a debit card for kids is direct deposit.
+Direct deposit allows a child’s paycheck to go directly to their account.
+This beats getting an envelope from work and then either spending it all right away or handing it over to Mom and Dad so they can manage it.

 Customized Cards

 A common feature among kids’ card companies, Greenlight allows you to customize your children’s cards.
-If you’d like to order a Custom Card for $9.99, you can do so by following the prompt in the notification section of your Parent Dashboard.
+Custom cards cost $9.99.
+You can order a custom card by following the prompt in the notification section of your Parent Dashboard.

-As part of the premium Greenlight Max plan, the company offers you identity theft, phone and purchase protection for up to five children.
+As part of the Greenlight Max and Infinity plans, the company offers you identity theft, phone, and purchase protection for up to five children.

-- Phone Protection – Coverage for damaged, lost or stolen phones for up to five kids on the Greenlight Max plan.
+- Phone protection: Coverage for damaged, lost or stolen phones for up to five kids on Greenlight Max or Greenlight Infinity.
 This protection allows for imbursements related to the cost of replacing or repairing your child’s cell phone in the event of damage, or up to $600 per claim if it is damaged, lost or stolen.
-You have 2 claims available per calendar year up to an aggregate of $1,000 per card per calendar year.
-A $25 deductible applies per claim for the coverage provided by Virginia Surety Company, which is unavailable to plan members in the state of New York.
+You have two claims available per calendar year up to an aggregate of $1,000 per card per calendar year.
+A $25-per-claim deductible applies.
+Coverage is provided by Virginia Surety Company.
+(Note: This coverage is unavailable to New York residents.)

 Plan | Monthly Fee | Features Offered Under Plan |